 Outside of my scope

-I do not take on new clients under 18 years of age.
+I do not take on new clients under 18 years of age, new NDIS clients, or new telehealth-only clients (except for professional supervision).
 I do not conduct assessments for ADHD, autism or learning difficulties (however, I am trained in working with these presentations and regularly support people in understanding their neurodivergence and/or navigating the assessment process).
 Please note that Being Human Psychotherapy does not conduct assessments for court purposes or prepare medico-legal reports.

 • Many hands all holding onto the horizontal trunk of a tree.